tctien342/Dell-Inspiron-7591-Hackintosh/README.md

         - New framebuffer test (Old framebuffer has some bug in blur) - 10.15.X tested
         - Faster boot, better power usage
         - Update all kext to date
+        - Update AppleALC with verb dumped from windows
+        - No more panic in sleep
     Status: Stable

 ### <strong>Important</strong>: